zacinC/Fillio/README.md

 ### Key Features:

-**AI-Powered Response Generation:** Leverage the power of artificial intelligence to create tailored responses for your incoming messages, freeing you from repetitive manual typing. <br>
+- **AI-Powered Response Generation:** Leverage the power of artificial intelligence to create tailored responses for your incoming messages, freeing you from repetitive manual typing. <br>
-**Enhanced Productivity:** Save valuable time by automating responses, allowing you to focus on more critical tasks.<br>
+- **Enhanced Productivity:** Save valuable time by automating responses, allowing you to focus on more critical tasks.<br>
-**Message Summarization:** Quickly grasp the essence of lengthy messages with automatically generated summaries, ensuring you stay on top of your communication flow.<br>
+- **Message Summarization:** Quickly grasp the essence of lengthy messages with automatically generated summaries, ensuring you stay on top of your communication flow.<br>
-**Customization Options:** Choose from a range of response styles, including acceptances, rejections, excuses, or concise summaries, to perfectly suit your communication needs.<br>
+- **Customization Options:** Choose from a range of response styles, including acceptances, rejections, excuses, or concise summaries, to perfectly suit your communication needs.<br>
-**Platform Agnostic:** Enjoy the flexibility of using the bot across a wide array of communication platforms, maximizing its utility in your daily interactions.
+- **Platform Agnostic:** Enjoy the flexibility of using the bot across a wide array of communication platforms, maximizing its utility in your daily interactions.

 ### Technical Specifications

-**Programming Language:** Python 3<br>
+**Programming Language:** Python 3<br><br>
 **Development Tools:** <br>
-Visual Studio Code\
+- Visual Studio Code\
-Git <br>
+- Git <br><br>
 **Libraries:** <br>
-**OpenAI:** Facilitates interaction with the OpenAI API for AI-powered response generation.<br>
+-**OpenAI:** Facilitates interaction with the OpenAI API for AI-powered response generation.<br>
-**PyAutoGUI:** Automates computer activities, including mouse and keyboard control, for seamless interaction with communication platforms.<br>
+-**PyAutoGUI:** Automates computer activities, including mouse and keyboard control, for seamless interaction with communication platforms.<br>
-**Pyperclip:** Provides functionalities for manipulating elements within the clipboard (temporary memory), enabling efficient text transfer.<br>
+-**Pyperclip:** Provides functionalities for manipulating elements within the clipboard (temporary memory), enabling efficient text transfer.<br>
-**Tkinter (Optional):** Offers the ability to create a user-friendly graphical user interface (GUI) for user interaction (alternative interfaces may be considered).<br>
+-**Tkinter (Optional):** Offers the ability to create a user-friendly graphical user interface (GUI) for user interaction (alternative interfaces may be considered).<br>
-**Image Processing Libraries (Optional):** Depending on platform integration, libraries like PIL (Python Imaging Library) or OpenCV might be used for image manipulation and potential OCR (Optical Character Recognition) tasks.
+-**Image Processing Libraries (Optional):** Depending on platform integration, libraries like PIL (Python Imaging Library) or OpenCV might be used for image manipulation and potential OCR (Optical Character Recognition) tasks.

 ### Getting Started (Basic Usage Flow)